Why have Coding Standards?

-As maintenance costs are high, it is essential to write code that can be easily deciphered and enhanced by anyone.
+As maintenance costs are high, it is essential to write code that can be easily deciphered and enhanced by any programmer.

 A comprehensive coding standard encompasses all aspects of code construction and, while the programmer should exercise prudence in its implementation, it should be closely followed.

 Using solid coding techniques and good programming practices plays an important role in software quality and performance.
 By consistently applying a well defined coding standard and proper coding techniques, a team of programmers working on a software project is more likely to yield a software solution that is easy to comprehend and maintain.

 Here are the essentials for good Coding:

 The code must be created so that it is easy for other programmers to understand.
 It should not be written only with just the computer in mind.
 The code should be easily readable, with lots of white space.

 Small Blocks of Code